dcmi/dc-srap/profile/srap_proposal_20210108.md

 When UKOLN created the 2006 version of SWAP, no standard identifiers for researchers existed.
 Therefore the profile could not rely on ISNI or ORCID, and advocated the use of email addresses and homepage URLs as “identifiers”.
 However, email addresses or homepage URIs are not very good identifiers since they are not persistent and do not identify a person in the long (or even short) term.
 Due to this, properties from the “Description of an agent” section of the 2006 SWAP proposal are not included herein.
 Instead, the SRAP proposal relies on standard identifiers, such as ISNI and ORCID, since they are persistent and facilitate access to additional metadata about the agent.

-We do not propose any new properties for agent-specific identifiers, but rely on DCMI’s draft proposal[5] of using the XML id attribute[a] to match identifiers with the agent names.
+We do not propose any new properties for agent-specific identifiers, but rely on DCMI’s draft proposal[^5] of using the XML id attribute to match identifiers with the agent names.
 For instance:

-    <dcterms:affiliation id="http://isni.org/isni/0000000404102071">University of Helsinki</ dcterms:affiliation>
+    <dcterms:affiliation id="http://isni.org/isni/0000000404102071">University of Helsinki</dcterms:affiliation>

 This approach is sufficient for e.g. ISNI and ORCID (which share the same syntax) since their HTTP URIs reveal the identifier system used:

     <dcterms:editor id=https://orcid.org/0000-0002-1825-0097>Carberry, Josiah</dcterms:editor>

-Roles of contributors are based on Library of Congress Relator terms and their associated codes[6] when applicable.
+Roles of contributors are based on Library of Congress Relator terms and their associated codes[^6] when applicable.
 Contributor codes used in SWAP are provided for reference purposes.

 Note 1: All DCMI Metadata Terms URIs are suggestions.